Monetization for Publishers: 8 Tactics Guaranteed to Work

 Image and the power of video

-Another channel through which you can generate revenue is subscription services, which allow readers to access your content for a regular fee.
-Subscriptions as an umbrella term include various models, each with its own benefits.
-These are primarily:
+Another channel through which you can generate revenue is through subscription services, which allow readers to access your content for a regular fee.
+Subscriptionsas a generic term include various models, each of which has its own benefits.
+These are mainly:

-Fixed subscriptions: this subscription model is probably the most common and involves a set monthly fee that allows the subscriber to access as much content as they want.
-Incidentally, this is also the model used by platforms like Netflix and Spotify.
+Fixed subscriptions: This subscription model is probably the most common and involves a fixed monthly fee that allows the subscriber to access as much content as they want.
+Incidentally, this is also the model used by platforms such as Netflix and Spotify.

-Micropayments: Another promising subscription model is micropayments, where readers pay only for what they read.
-After adding funds to an account, your subscribers read the articles they want.
+Micropayments: Another promising subscription model is micropayments, where readers only pay for what they read.
+After adding credit to an account, your subscribers read the articles they want.

-Historically, news has been viewed by readers as something they are not willing to pay for.
-However, times have changed in recent years, and subscription models - and there are many more of them - are becoming more popular with publishers and readers alike.
+Historically, news has been seen by readers as something they are not willing to pay for.
+However, times have changed in recent years and subscription models - and there are many more of them - are becoming increasingly popular with publishers and readers alike.

 3 Digital advertising